Find Trade Colleges

 The states with the most job growth for Telecommunications Line Installer or Repairer are Nevada, Utah, and Tennessee.
 Watch out if you plan on working in Kansas, Vermont, or District of Columbia.
 These states have the worst job growth for this type of profession.

-The salary for Telecommunications Line Installers and Repairers ranges between about $30,950 and $92,440 a year.
+The average yearly salary of a Telecommunications Line Installer or Repairer ranges between $30,950 and $92,440.

 undefined